Barycentric Neural Networks and Length-Weighted Persistent Entropy Loss: A Green Geometric and Topological Framework for Function Approximation: Conclusions

 \paragraph*{\textbf{Future work}} Future research focuses on extending this approach to higher-dimensional function approximation and exploring its applications in more real-world scenarios.
-In order to obtain the simplicial complex $\K$ that covers a compact set $\C\subset\R^d$, we could, for example, compute Delaunay triangulations \cite{fortune2017voronoiDiagramsandDelaunayTriangulation} with a set of vertices $V$ being a set of points of $\R^d$.
-Although the time complexity of such construction is roughly $O(n^{\lfloor d/2\rfloor})$ (see \cite{Seidel1995}), it remains computationally feasible when $V$ is small enough.
+To obtain the simplicial complex $\K$ that covers a compact set $\C\subset\R^d$, we could, for example, compute Delaunay triangulations \cite{fortune2017voronoiDiagramsandDelaunayTriangulation} with a set of vertices $V$ being a set of points of $\R^d$.
+Although the time complexity of such construction is roughly $O(n^{\lfloor d/2\rfloor})$, it remains computationally feasible when $V$ is small enough (see \cite{Seidel1995}).
 In addition, we aim to investigate adaptive initialization schemes for the base points, possibly incorporating prior information or combining topological and statistical heuristics.
-This would improve robustness and reduce the reliance on careful manual initialization.
-Furthermore, efforts will be directed toward formally proving the advantages of using our topological loss function.
-Additionally, the development of hybrid loss functions, which combine topological descriptors with classical metrics, may further enhance optimization in settings with noisy or weakly structured data.
-Another crucial direction is developing strategies to handle outliers in point-cloud-based function approximation, ensuring robustness against noisy data and improving generalization when dealing with real-world datasets.
+Such approaches could enhance robustness and reduce dependence on careful manual initialization.
+Notably, our experiments already demonstrate that, whether base points are initialized uniformly or randomly, our topological loss consistently yields a better optimization process compared to classical losses.
+Furthermore, efforts will be directed toward formally proving the advantages of using the topological loss $\LWPE$.
+Additionally, the development of hybrid loss functions, which combine topological descriptors with classical metrics, may further enhance optimization in settings with noisy or weakly structured data, or containing outliers, as we checked in Subsection~\ref{subsec:outliers} where we show how our method can be adapted to be robust to outliers.
+Finally, while the current BNN architecture is designed to exactly represent CPLFs, future work will explore extending this framework to approximate smoother functions by allowing nonlinear interpolations between base points.
+This generalization would enable the model to capture higher-order smoothness while maintaining its geometric interpretability and parameter efficiency.
+Moreover, such an approach could naturally generalize to multivariate settings, broadening the applicability of the proposed method.

 \paragraph*{\textbf{Code Availability}} All code for the proposed methodology, as well as for generate the results presented in this manuscript, are publicly available in a Github repository \footnote{\url{https://github.com/victosdur/Function_Approximation_Using_BNN_and_LWPE.git}}.